 How Does Basel III Affect Banks?

-The Cost of increasing capital ratios may lead banks to raise their lending rates and thereby resulting in reduction of lending.
-This will have a significant impact on the economy due to lower investment, lower exports and lower consumption.
+The Cost of increasing capital ratios may lead banks to raise their lending rates and thereby resulting in a reduction of lending.
+This will have a significant impact on the economy due to lower investment, lower exports, and lower consumption.